-There’s a terrible belief sloshing around inside of schools, Joe.
+There’s a terrible belief sloshing around inside of schools Joe.
 It’s the belief that a person who can solve problems is an educated person.
 The way you have been taught is based upon this belief, and this belief is expressed every time a teacher points out that algebra allows one to compute unit prices in a grocery store, or gas mileage, or calorie consumption, or some other such nonsense.
-All of this bunk.
+All of this is bunk.
 It assumes no other possible power of the mind than solving problems.

-Read this paragraph carefully Joe.
-It’s important.
+Read this paragraph carefully Joe, it’s important.
 Problem solving is to education as getting wet is to swimming.
 You must do the one before you can hope for the other, but you don’t achieve the other simply because you do the one.
 Yes, educated people solve gas mileage problems.
 Big deal.
 Uneducated people solve gas mileage problems too.
-The world is (and always has been) full of problem solvers.
-Just as the world is (and always has been) full of problems.
+The world is (and always has been) full of problem solvers, just as the world is (and always has been) full of problems.
 Crime, war, drug addiction, famine, broken families, etc., are realities, and problem solvers are unable to transform reality.

 The reason you should study algebra (and language, and history, and science) is because doing so can give you the ability to know, and the ability to know can instill in you the ability, in your own mind, to unravel, tinker, and perhaps transform reality.

 You see Joe, an education does not exist in the sense ordinarily conveyed by that word.
 You will not find it anywhere in the world.
 It is not in the air or under the hood of a car.
 Education exists only in a mind.
-And even then it exists only in a mind that chooses it.
+And even then, it exists only in a mind that chooses it.
 A teacher can show you some maneuvers, but you must do the work.